Frequently Asked Questions

 When will I receive my EKU ID Number?

-Once you are admitted to EKU, you will receive a letter saying that you have been accepted.
-This letter will have your student ID number (EKU does not use social security numbers) and information on how to access EKUDirect.
+Once you are admitted to EKU, you will receive an email from Admissions stating that you have been accepted.
+A few days after you are admitted, you will receive another email that will have your student ID number (EKU does not use social security numbers) and information on how to access EKUDirect and EKU email.
 Please keep your student ID number with you on campus.

 What happens if I forget my EKU Student ID Number?
 Click here for "instructions to obtain your forgotten student ID number. "

 EKU Direct is your connection to campus services.
-These services include activating your EKU email account, registering for classes, checking your midterm and final grades, and much more.
+These services include registering for classes, checking your midterm and final grades, and much more.

 Online Registration for EKU Students